 A key insight comes from applying a $\mathrm{SL}(12, \mathbb{Z})$ transformation $W$ \cite{SupplementaryMaterial} to the $K_{\text{f}}$ such that

 where the transformed charge vector $t'=W^\transp t$ has entries $t'_i=2$ for the $\sigma_x$ block, $t'_i=0$ for the $K_{E_8}$ block, and $t'_i=1$ for the $\sigma_z$ block.
 The transformation is merely a change of basis; it does not change the state.
-The last $\sigma_z$ block represents a trivial phase both before and after the transformation, in which single fermion excitations are gapped.
-Beyond this block, the fermionic $\nu=8$ state ($I_8$) is topologically equivalent to the bosonic $\nu_{\text{pair}}=2$ state ($\sigma_x$) plus a decoupled neutral $E_8$ state.
-Hence, the two phases differ by their neutral sector: a chiral $E_8$ state for the fermionic $\nu=8$ state and a trivial state for the bosonic $\nu_{\text{pair}}=2$.
-As a result, in the transition between the two, the electrical charge gap can remain open.
+The last $\sigma_z$ block represents a trivial phase both before and after the transformation, in which single-fermion excitations are gapped.
+Beyond this block, the fermionic $\nu=8$ state ($I_8$) is topologically equivalent to the bosonic $\nu_{\text{pair}}=2$ state ($\sigma_x$) stacked with a neutral $E_8$ state.
+Hence, the two phases differ in their neutral sector: a chiral $E_8$ state for the fermionic $\nu=8$ state and a trivial state for the bosonic $\nu_{\text{pair}}=2$.

-To describe the critical point between the $E_8$ state and a topologically trivial state, we employ a parton construction \cite{jain1989partons,grover2012quantum,balram2018anomalfqhe}.
-We express both theories using a single parton construction; they differ in the sign of some parton Chern numbers.
-This representation allows us to describe the transition as a mass sign change of the partonic Dirac fermions coupled to the gauge fields.
-We then perform a renormalization group (RG) analysis of the critical point to demonstrate the emergence of intermediate phases.
+To describe the critical point between the neutral $E_8$ and topologically trivial states, we employ a parton construction \cite{jain1989partons,grover2012quantum,balram2018anomalfqhe}.
+We express both theories using a single parton construction; they differ only in the signs of certain parton Chern numbers.
+In this representation, the transition is a mass sign change of the partonic Dirac fermions coupled to the gauge fields.
+We then perform an RG analysis of the critical point to demonstrate the emergence of intermediate phases.

 We begin with a general description of this approach.
-Parton theory describes a physical state in terms of constituent fermions $f_j$ (partons), each represented by a bosonic field $\beta_j$, such that the parton currents are $j = \frac{1}{2\pi} \curl{\beta}$.
-When the fermions are gapped, their low-energy dynamics are governed by the topological Chern--Simons action along with the emergent gauge fields $a_k$, which impose constraints on the parton density:
+Parton theory describes physical states using constituent fermions $f_j$ (partons), each represented by a bosonic field $\beta_j$, such that the parton currents are $j = \frac{1}{2\pi} \curl{\beta}$.
+When the partons are gapped, their low-energy dynamics follow an action with kinetic and topological Chern--Simons terms subject to constraints on the parton density imposed by the emergent gauge fields $a_k$: